PE Exit Strategies: IPO vs Sale vs Recap

 Advantages

-• High potential valuation: Public markets often award higher multiples than private buyers, especially for growth companies.
+• High potential valuation: Public markets often award higher valuation multiples than private buyers, especially for growth companies.

 • Prestige and visibility: Being a public company can enhance brand credibility and attract talent.